 hours of sunshine per day rainy days per month Precipitation in mm/day Relative humidity in % Water temperature Absolute humidity in g/m³ (approx.)

-In the years 1974 to 2018 there were only 6 weather stations in the whole country, which reported continuous temperature values.
+In the years 1974 to 2019 there were only these 6 weather stations in the whole country, which reported continuous temperature values.
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Januar 2018 with 28.4 °C. Juli 1982 was the coldest month with an average temperature of 12.9 °C.
+The hottest month in this entire period was Januar 2019 with 28.5 °C. Juli 1982 was the coldest month with an average temperature of 12.9 °C.

 has been provided separately.